Article

 Stonehenge Leftover rocks of Stonehenge

-Powerful rulers in ancient Egypt used to build monumental pyramids, temples, and shrines.
-Unlike most primitive structures, enormous constructions like the Pyramids of Giza were of excellent engineering capabilities.
 The most prominent feature of ancient Egyptian architecture is perhaps the noticeable absence of wood in the structures.
-This was because of the lack of abundant timber to use in construction due to the dry Egyptian climate.
-Thus, other materials such as sun-baked mud brick and limestone were used as a substitute.
+This was because timber did not fare well in the Egyptian dry climate and was not an abundant building resource.
+Other materials, such as sun-baked mud brick and limestone, were used as a substitute.

 Remains of Parthenon The remains of Parthenon, an iconic Greece architecture